By Editorial Team Sep 19, 2021

-An great attention grabber will sometimes occur to you in a flash of inspiration.
-Coming up with hook ideas can also put your writing talents to the test at times.
+A great attention grabber will sometimes occur to you in a flash of inspiration.
+According to The Writing Cooperative, coming up with hook ideas can also put your writing talents to the test at times.
 If you're stuck for ideas for a decent hook, use this step-by-step strategy to creating a terrific hook.

 As important as your opening sentence is, keep in mind that you only have one chance to entice your reader before they open your book or click on your article: your title.
 Your title is your first chance to catch readers' interest before they even read your first phrase.
 Your title functions as a mini-hook.
 Consider how you might pique your target audience's interest with emotionally charged language or unexpected word combinations.

 Starting with an action-packed or climactic incident is a common hook approach.
 This strategy captures your reader's attention in two ways.
 First, the excitement of the scene itself.
 Second, by putting your reader into the middle of the story without context, you will leave them with questions that will entice them to continue reading.
 Starting in the middle of a story is known as in medias res, and it is a simple technique to generate intrigue.
 There are a couple approaches you can take to make this hook work with the remainder of your story: You can turn your hook into a prologue or flashforward and then write in chronological sequence, or you can write in a non-linear method.